 - Pays its employees in Bitcoin, Ethereum, or any other cryptocurrency.

-- Has its own token and/or it is preparing an ICO or similar.
+- Has or is preparing its own token with economic value (security) / or is preparing an ICO or similar.

-- Is an exchange, or a wallet service, owning or managing any crypto token or crypto-exchange on behalf of your customers.
+- Wants to launch an exchange, or a wallet service, that owns or manages tokens or cryptocurrency on behalf of its clients.

 Here we have a very detailed page devoted to crypto companies.
 So please have a look.
 Crypto companies should: